ArcaneEngineer/ECS-tutorials/part2.md

 Concrete explanation: before drawing each tank (any of it, body or turret) we save the current context (which is the default context lacking any specific transformations, i.e. the represented by an identity matrix) and then immediately `translate()` to the tank's position.
 We draw the tank's body, then we save _this_ context (i.e. where we are translated to the tank's position _only_) and then apply another transform by `rotate()`ing as per the turret's current rotation.
 We then draw the turret (which appears rotated), and when finished, we do `context.restore()` which pops the turret's rotation off the stack, and restores us back to the last saved 2D transformation state (which was where we had `translate()`d to the tank's position, _only_).
 We could now, if we chose, draw other parts of the tank's _body_ without them being rotated like the turret was.
 Finally, after a whole tank is drawn, we `restore()` to the default context  state that has _no_ transformations, and move onto the next tank,  `translate()` to it's specific position, and so on.

-### How it looks
+### Result

-You should now be able to
+With all the code in place, you should now be able to hit the space bar repeatedly and see tanks driving down the screen.
+This time, their turrets rotate (at different rates as per our use of `Math.random()` and our ranges), and after a while, you will also begin to see them firing bullets from their turrets.

+For now, the bullets don't do anything, but what is worth noticing is that no bullets appear onscren _until) they are fired by the tanks.
+This is due to the `isActive`-based selectiveness of our drawing function, as it individually processes each entity.

 ## Conclusion

-This has been our first look at how an ECS can do selective processing on components, in either simluation (game) logic and in rendering logic.
-Hopefully you begin to see how enity composition can do the same or more, and indeed more easily (without deep inheritance hierarchies), than restrictive and fragile OOP approaches that some programmers use to do entity management.
+This has been our first look at how an ECS can do selective processing on complex components, in both game / simulation logic as well as in rendering logic.
+Hopefully you begin to see how much entity _composition_ vs. the enormously more restrictive and fragile OOP approaches that some programmers use to do entity management.

 In future parts, we will look at how we can do this even more efficiently, by breaking the global entities list we're using now (of all indices into the various components arrays, regardless of entity type, be it tank or bullet) down into smaller sub-lists, suitable for different kinds of processing.